virgili0/Virgilio/docs/contributing.md

 # Introduction to X
 No more than a dozen lines introducing X.

-## What is X
-**X** is what we will be talking about now!

 ## Why does X matter

-**X** matters because unicorns are great!
+# What you will learn in practice
+Try to be specific.

 ## Who am I?
-Give you can omit this if you prefer.
+You can omit this if you prefer.
 Here you can give your references and social accounts.

 ## Prerequisites
 It would be great if you knew